metarank/metarank/doc/click-models.md

 * ranking shown items A-B-C-D-E-F
 * visitor clicked items B and D
 * when the clickthrough is finalized, Metarank will emit impression interactions for items A-B-C-D.

+Because of this, `impression` is a [reserved interaction type](event-schema.md#reserved-interaction-type-impression): you should not send your own interaction events with `type: impression`.
+Metarank cannot tell them apart from the synthetic ones, so each examined item would be counted twice.
+If you track item visibility on your side, use another type name like `view`.